On Hop-Constrained Steiner Trees in Tree-Like Metrics: Abstract

 \section{Abstract}

-We consider the problem of computing a Steiner tree of minimum cost under a $k$-hop constraint which requires the depth of the tree to be at most $k$.
-Our main result is an exact algorithm for metrics induced by graphs of bounded treewidth that runs in time $n^{O(k)}$.
+We consider the problem of computing a Steiner tree of minimum cost under a hop constraint which requires the depth of the tree to be at most $k$.
+Our main result is an exact algorithm for metrics induced by graphs with bounded treewidth that runs in time $n^{O(k)}$.
 For the special case of a path, we give a simple algorithm that solves the problem in polynomial time, even if $k$ is part of the input.
-The main result can be used to obtain, in quasi-polynomial time, a near-optimal solution that violates the $k$-hop constraint by at most one hop for more general metrics induced by graphs of bounded highway dimension. \keywords{$k$-hop Steiner tree \and dynamic programming \and network design}
+The main result can be used to obtain, in quasi-polynomial time, a near-optimal solution that violates the $k$-hop constraint by at most one hop for more general metrics induced by graphs of bounded highway dimension and bounded doubling dimension.
+For non-metric graphs, we rule out an $o(\log n)$-approximation, assuming P$\neq$NP even when relaxing the hop constraint by any additive constant.